Table of Contents

 The United States Constitution is pretty clear about the preemption of state laws in article VI, clause 2.
 It states that if a court finds that federal law preempts state law, then that state law is immediately considered void.
 There are two types of preemption; these are express and implied preemption.

 Implied preemption is when there is an intent to preempt state law, which is usually determined on a case-by-case basis.
 The laws in the aviation field are complex, and there may be some preemptions.
-However, the United States Supreme Court maintains the position that states cannot enact laws within this field.
+However, the United States Supreme Court maintains that states cannot enact laws within this field.
 The FAA also considers drone restrictions on flight altitude, path, and navigable airspace an invasion of its authority.

 With so much power handed over to the FAA, several criticisms are making the rounds.
 For one, section 2142 (a) stops the local governments from introducing laws or rules that ban private property trespassing.
 There is also a concern over whether a single federal law would cater to state and local government needs.